jarinwhite/moniker/README.md

 # Moniker #

-A random name generator for Node.js.
+A random name generator for NativeScript.

 ## Synopsis ##